 Well, now we know the result and it is that Britain will be leaving the European Union.
 There was much scaremongering from both sides before the vote was taken and perhaps even more so after the Brexit decision was announced.
 Now though, two months after the event, we have decided to look again at what the repercussions have been and what we expect will still be to come once article 50 is invoked and the UK officially ‘leaves’.

-What has been incredibly positive has been the reaction of SME’s to the Brexit vote, in terms of funding and financial growth.
-The National Association of Commercial Finance Brokers released findings this month that showed small and medium sized businesses had enquired about £20 million of funding through their ‘Find SME Funding’ service already this month.
-This was matched by July and twice the amount in the first half of August just 12 months ago.
+What has been incredibly positive has been the reaction of SMEs to the Brexit vote, in terms of funding and financial growth.
+The National Association of Commercial Finance Brokers released findings this month that showed small and medium sized businesses had enquired about £20 million of funding through their ‘Find SME Funding’ service this month already.
+This was matched by July and is twice the amount generated in the first half of August compared to last year.

 A loss of young talent